 - It should always be assumed that someone has the capacity to make their own decisions, unless they’ve had a capacity assessment that proves otherwise

 - Individuals should be supported to make their own decisions wherever possible

 - Any decisions made on behalf of someone else must be in their best interests.

 Thinking about the future can be difficult, but if your loved one has an illness (such as dementia) where their ability to make decisions is likely to get worse, planning ahead can help them feel reassured that their wishes will be known and acted on by the people caring for them.

 The MCA allows people to set down their wishes for the future in case there comes a time when they are no longer able to make decisions for themselves.
 Under the MCA people can:

 - Appoint a trusted person (Power of Attorney in England and Wales, Scotland or Northern Ireland) to make decisions on their behalf should they lack capacity in the future.

-- Make Advance Decisions (also known as a ‘living will’) about certain medical or healthcare treatment that they wouldn’t want if they ever lacked capacity to refuse it.
+- Make an advance decision (also known as a ‘living will’) about certain medical or healthcare treatment that they don't want to receive if they ever lack the capacity to make their own decisions in future.
 For example, they might not want to receive life-saving treatment in the event of certain illnesses.
-Advance Decisions are legally binding, although there are exceptions.
-Which?
-Wills provides more information about living wills.
+Advance decisions are legally binding, as long as they meet specific criteria.

 Who decides if someone has mental capacity?